dorischioma/oil-giants-financial-analysis/README.md

 ### Comparative Analysis of ExxonMobil, Shell & Chevron

 ## Overview
-This project analyzes and compares the financial performance of **ExxonMobil, Shell, and Chevron** over 2021 and 2023.
+This project analyzes and compares the financial performance of **ExxonMobil, Shell, and Chevron** over 2021 to 2023.
-It focuses on **revenue trends, profit margins, operating expenses, and other key financial metrics**.
+It focuses on **revenue trends, net profit margins, return on assets, and other key financial metrics**.

 ## Data Sources
 - [ExxonMobil Financial Report](https://www.sec.gov/)